 Ensure that the point where the gutter joins your house fits completely without leaving openings that bees could use to access your house.

-Having bees in your house can be a major distraction, especially the honeybees that sting when disturbed.
+Having bees in your house can be a significant distraction, especially the honeybees that sting when disturbed.
 Immediately you discover a few of them around, take time to find out where they have nested around your home, and apply the best evacuation measures or repel them.

 Missisipi State University.
 Prevention and Treatment of Nuisance Honey Bees around Your Home.